photographer holly falconer documents women as they march for their rights

-Her Parade project captures the women fighting for a better future.
+Her 'Parade' project captures the women fighting for a better future.

 When she shoots fashion, Holly Falconer's models appear as strong and interesting characters - people we'd like to be friends with rather than dead-eyed lookbook mannequins.
 She also shoots documentary projects, is a huge fan of Christopher Kane's new collection, meeting strangers, and photographing the things that everybody else ignores.
 Back in 2008, along with a few friends, she started up The Most Cake, a website and big night out for LGBT women in London.
-Finding her work both beautiful and inspiring, i-D caught up with Holly to discuss Parade, an on-going project about why women march in the 21t century.
+Finding her work both beautiful and inspiring, i-D caught up with Holly to discuss Parade, an ongoing project about why women march in the 21st century.
 As she goes on to tell us, you can retweet a cause thousands of times, but there's nothing more powerful than participating in it.

 What do you do and why do you do it?

 I'm a photographer, mainly shooting portraits, fashion and documentary work.
 I do it because it's the best way I know of capturing the magic and idiocy of modern life.
 Britain is a great place to do that.
-It can be a kind of wonderland - a place overflowing with potential and fresh ideas, but it's always underscored by our bleak sense of humour and ruthless weather.
+It can be a kind of wonderland - a place overflowing with potential and fresh ideas, but it's always underscored by our bleak sense of humor and ruthless weather.
 That dichotomy is something I love to show in my pictures - whether I'm shooting a protest or a fashion editorial I try to shoot everything with a half-optimistic, half-questioning eye.